 Many people associate concrete flooring with the rawness of the first stages of constructing your home, but maybe the goal should be for it to stay this way.
 Concrete is one of the most minimalistic materials you can use, with its simple look forming a unique yet very simplistic interior.

 The concrete used for flooring has a different consistency than the one used for building, so don’t let the dull look of construction concrete diminish your dreams of a minimalist design.
 It’s incredibly durable and can spice up any place with it’s SoHo aesthetic, yet, keeping the site minimalistic and not over complicated.

-Of course, make sure the concrete is polished and impregnated with dedicated substances after it has been poured to create the unique look you may be going for, without making it feel too cold.
+Of course, make sure the concrete is polished and impregnated with dedicated substances after it has been poured.
+This is recommended to be made by a polished concrete and epoxy company.
+This way you will obtain a unique look without making it feel too cold.

 Tile is an excellent material to opt for if your dream is to live in minimalism.
 Not only does it look great in a wide array of areas, but it is also relatively easy to maintain.
 Contemporary tile flooring is also usually pretty budget-friendly, so you can rest assured that it won’t drain your bank account in the process.
 You can go for very simplistic tile designs, such as simple white tiles, which will leave any room look complete, yet not overcrowded.

 We’re leaving this one till the end, as we know some people are huge carpet fans, while others can’t stand the thought of them.
 Carpets are a great flooring type if you have kids or want a comfortable floor that will allow you to feel comfortable around your home at all times.
 Carpets can usually be chosen at any budget region, from the exclusive imported materials to cheaper, but still pretty cozy designs.

 They are also a great way of protecting the hardwood flooring underneath if you’re planning on renting out your home in the future or trying to sell it without having to worry about floor damages that would depreciate the price of your home.